 Ayodhya review pleas to be taken up in-chamber at 1.40 pm

-New Delhi, Dec 11: A new Ayodhya Bench will hold an in-chamber hearing on Thursday on review petitions challenging the November 9 verdict in the Ayodhya title dispute on Thursday.
+New Delhi, Dec 11: A new Ayodhya Bench will hold an in-chamber hearing on Thursday on review petitions challenging the November 9 verdict in the Ayodhya title dispute.

 The new five-judge bench is headed by Chief Justice S.A.
 Bobde and comprises Justices Ashok Bhushan, S.A.
 Nazeer, D.Y.
 Chandrachud and Sanjiv Khanna.
 Justice Khanna is the new judge on the bench who has replaced retired Chief Justice Ranjan Gogoi.